 In recent years, the efficient distribution of stored information has become a major concern in the Internet.
-In the late 1990s numerous companies-including Cisco, Microsoft, Netscape, Inktomi, and Network Appliance began to sell Web caching products, enabling ISPs to deliver Web documents faster and to reduce the amount of traffic sent to and from other ISPs.
-More recently, the Internet has witnessed the emergence of content distribution network companies, such as Akamai and Sandpiper, which work directly with content providers to cache and replicate the providers' content close to the end users.
+In the late 1990s numerous companies - including Cisco, Microsoft, Netscape, Inktomi, and Network Appliance - began to sell Web caching products, enabling ISPs to deliver Web documents faster and to reduce the amount of traffic sent to and from other ISPs.
+More recently the Internet has witnessed the emergence of content distribution network companies, such as Akamai and Sandpiper, which work directly with content providers to cache and replicate the providers' content close to the end users.
 In parallel to all of this caching and content distribution activity, the Internet has increasingly become a vehicle for the transport of stored video.
 Many of the Web caching and content distribution companies have recently announced new products for the efficient distribution of stored video.

-Access to the Internet is, of course, highly heterogeneous and includes 28 Kbps modem connections, 64 Kbps ISDN connections, shared-bandwidth cable modem connections, xDSL connections with downstream rates in the 100 Kbps-6 Mbps range, and high-speed switched Ethernet connections at 10 Mbps.
+Access to the Internet is, of course, highly heterogeneous, and includes 28K modem connections, 64K ISDN connections, shared-bandwidth cable modem connections, xDSL connections with downstream rates in 100K-6M range, and high-speed switched Ethernet connections at 10 Mbps.
 Researchers and engineers have therefore argued that layered encoded video is appropriate for the Internet.
 When a video is layered encoded, the number of layers that are sent to the end user is a function of the user's downstream bandwidth.
 An important research issue is how to efficiently distribute stored layered video from servers (including Web servers) to end users.
 As with Web content, it clearly makes sense to insert intermediate caches between the servers and clients.
-This will allow users to access much of the stored video content from nearby servers, rather than accessing the video from a potentially distant server.
-In recent years, the area of web caching has received a great deal of attention from the research community [1], [2].
-However, as has been observed by a number of studies [3], [4], [5], [6], there are fundamental differences between the caching of conventional web objects (such as HTML pages and images) and the caching of streaming media objects (such as audio and video).
-First, streaming media objects require orders of magnitude more storage space than conventional web objects.
-This may 1) decrease the chances of streaming media objects being cached by conventional caching mechanisms and 2) increase the storage requirement at proxy caches.
-The emergence of streaming media caching therefore motivates more complex caching mechanisms.
-Second, in contrast to the (ideally) instantaneous retrieval of conventional web objects, streaming media objects are not delivered at once.
-Instead, streaming media objects are streamed over long durations and, thus, consume bandwidth over extended periods of time.
-Also, the bandwidth consumed is typically large, especially for video.
-For these reasons, the caching mechanisms developed for conventional web objects cannot be directly applied to streaming media objects.
-Instead, novel caching mechanisms that take the special properties of streaming media objects into consideration need to be developed.
+This will allow users to access much of the stored video content from nearby servers, rather accessing the video from a potentially distant server.
+Given the presence of a caching and/or content distribution network infrastructure, and of layered video in origin servers, a fundamental problem is to determine which videos and which layers in the videos should be cached.
+Intuitively, we will want to cache the more popular videos, and will want to give preference to the lower base layers rather than to the higher enhancement layers.